 Keytruda was approved by the Federal Drug Administration (FDA) in September 2014 for treatment in late stage melanoma.
 Last October, it was given the OK for use against advanced non-small cell lung cancer.

 The drug Opdivo is also being used to treat late stage melanoma.
-It received FDA approval in December 2014.
+It received

 Medical experts say there are at least three advantages to using immunotherapy to fight cancer.